TitasDas/TitasDas/README.md

 ### Hi, I'm titash 👋

 - 🔭 I’m currently refining my craft by working on
-  * **Natural language processing** tasks such as : entity linking, relation extraction, semantic evaluation pertaining to fairy tales
-  * **Price modelling** tasks such as adjusting pricing/developing pricing models for marketplaces.
+  * Building customised/adaptive learning systems for users interested in learning programming and computer science.

 - 🔭 I have previously worked on
   * **Recommendation systems** pertaining to the fashion industry.
 Experimenting with various optimizations and feedback mechanisms.
   * **Sleep science** detecting and predicting bodily conditions based on biosignals recorded while a person sleeps.
+  * **Price modelling** tasks such as adjusting pricing/developing pricing models for marketplaces.
+  * **Natural language processing** tasks such as : entity linking, relation extraction, semantic evaluation pertaining to fairy tales

 - You can take a look at my **updated resume** [here](https://drive.google.com/file/d/1wQeebpEv4eosvb10kPr33BQvYQSPUKeK/view?usp=sharing)